Stopping Your Teenager From Drinking And Driving: Few Important Pointers

 Was it a failure of the system and government that there was no fear of being caught or traffic police to check, the failure at policy and enforcement level that youngsters are being sold liquor without an ID ( the legal age is 25) or was it our fault as a society that we are still not able to have a better dialogue or communication with our younger generation on the possible fatal outcomes of not following rules, drunk driving being one of them?

 Is it a bad approach to try and find faults?
 Am I indulging in a futile exercise?
-Why can’t I make peace with thousands of young deaths that happen every year in India i.e In 2015, nearly 1.5 lakh people, almost the entire population of a town like Shimla, died in road crashes in India?
-And about 40% of these deaths are because of treating drinking and driving casually.
+Why can’t I make peace with thousands of young deaths that happen every year in India i.e. In 2015, nearly 1.5 lakh people, almost the entire population of a town like Shimla, died in road crashes in India.
+About 40% of these deaths are because of treating drinking and driving casually.
 The problem is, I never cared as much as I do now, that I’ve seen so closely what a waste of a life it is.
 A terrible loss that a family can never come to terms with.

-I know another family who had lost their 18 year old last year to rash driving.
+I know another family who had lost their 18-year-old last year to rash driving.
 The parents have lost their will to live.
 The father has quit his job and still makes videos for his son.
 The mother’s condition is even worse.
 She still waits for her son.
 The son who is never coming back.
 A reality which the parents may never be able to deal with.
 Their fault?
 Actually nothing!
-It is a knee jerk reaction to find faults with their parenting techniques and not critically analysing the larger picture, where we as a society are at wrong.
+It is a knee-jerk reaction to find faults with their parenting techniques and not critically analyze the larger picture, where we as a society are at wrong.

-This ability of sticking to their guns may not be developed by preaching or discipling or warning.
+This ability to stick to their guns may not be developed by preaching or discipline or warning.
 This may take years of consistent efforts and should start when they are still pre-teens.
 And unlike many who feel it is mainly because the parents themselves drink or have not been great role models, I beg to differ.
 Texting while driving is an equally bad menace and has taken many lives.
-It is about following rules, understanding the risks and making that informed decision.
+It is about following rules, understanding the risks and making an informed decision.

-As a mother of a teen who is soon going to go out in this big bad world and may have to face many situations where his ability to say ‘no’ will come handy, I identify with the pressure our children have to deal with.
-Which is why an open communication and some ground rules are important for both.
-Apart from that, I found these pointers could be helpful in bringing some peace in our lives while making our precious ones aware about the dangers of ill-informed decisions.
+As a mother of a teen who is soon going to go out in this big bad world and may have to face many situations where his ability to say ‘no’ will come in handy, I identify with the pressure our children have to deal with.
+This is why open communication and some ground rules are important for both.
+Apart from that, I found these pointers could be helpful in bringing some peace in our lives while making our precious ones aware of the dangers of ill-informed decisions.

 1. Educating ourselves